 Hello, my academic friends!

-I am a fourth-year PhD student in Epistemic Analytics Lab at University of Wisconsin-Madison.
+I am a fifth-year PhD student in Epistemic Analytics Lab at University of Wisconsin-Madison.
 I am working with Professor David Williamson Shaffer.
-My broad research area is learning analytics and quantitative ethnography.
-In my recent active projects, I am developing methodologies to analyze multimodal learning data by quantifying modalities as unique temporal influence functions.
-Please see my recent fun projects for detail. :D (I am currently preparing my prelim, which is 78.23% enjoyment and 21.77% suffering. )
+My research focus on developing methodologies in learning analytics and quantitative ethnography to better represent, understand, and diagnose learning processes.
+My two major projects include: (1) Trans-Modal analysis, a conceptual and methodological framework to address data fusion issue in multimodal learning analytics, (2) Qualitative Parameter Triangulation, a principled approach to translate qualitative heuristics into quantitative representation for high fidelity learning analytics models.
+(I am currently preparing my dissertation proposal, which is 78.23% enjoyment and 21.77% suffering. )

 Brief intro about my trajectory: